tudelft/cuda_event_ops/README.md

 ## To do

+- [ ] Check best approach to threads: one per point?
+Or independent of points?
 - [ ] Use accessors to make CUDA code more readable
 - [ ] Beautify code generally